ipftalabua/WITRN-K2-Quick-Reference-Manual/witrn-k2-manual.en.md

 **Remark:**
 > The K2 official website provides another way to power on: Press **`OK`** to power on.
 However, this method has limitations and is generally not recommended.
 >
 > When using the K2 as a charging monitor it does not need to be powered-on; it is enough to simply connect the devices.
-Powering it on may result in extremely slow charging and protocol errors may emerge; see [3.5 Why is the charging power so low after connecting the K2?](#35-Why is the charging power so low after connecting the K2?).
+Powering it on may result in extremely slow charging and protocol errors may emerge; see [3.5 Why is the charging power very low after connecting the K2?](#why-is-the-charging-power-very-low-after-connecting-the-k2).

 ### 2.2 Why doesn't the screen light up when plugged in?